 The latest stable version exists in conda-forge and pypi.
 You can install it using conda package manager (recommended) by typing:

 Be aware that this library is still in conceptual mode, so the API may change in the upcoming versions.

 It should be ready to run out of the box for anyone that has the anaconda distribution installed.
 The only dependencies required to use enlopy are the following:

+My vision is to make this library a energy domain-specific wrapper that can be used for any kind of energy analysis or modelling.
 If you think you can contribute with new relevant methods that you are currently using or improve the code or documentation in any way, feel free to contact me, fork the repository and send your pull requests.

 If you use this library in an academic work, please consider citing it.